Explore Islay

 Singing Sands

-Singing Sands is a remote beach on Islay where the sand squeaks underfoot — a distinctive natural phenomenon caused by quartz grain resonance.
+Singing Sands (locally also called Tràigh Bhàn — a common Gaelic 'white beach' name) is a remote beach at Kilnaughton Bay near Port Ellen on Islay's south coast, where the dry sand squeaks distinctively underfoot — a phenomenon caused by quartz grain resonance.
+This is the beach Ardbeg's 19-year-old single malt is named for.
+A separate beach on Islay's NW Rhinns coast also carries the Tràigh Bhàn name.
 Worth the walk to reach it.

 Walking Route

-The Singing Sands walk is a 45–60 minute return coastal path to Tràigh Bhan (Singing Sands), a remote beach near Port Ellen where the dry sand emits a distinctive squeaking sound underfoot.
+The Singing Sands walk is a 45–60 minute return coastal path to Singing Sands (locally also called Tràigh Bhàn — a common Gaelic 'white beach' name shared with a separate remote beach on Islay's NW Rhinns coast), a beach at Kilnaughton Bay on the south coast of Islay, just outside Port Ellen.
+The dry sand emits a distinctive squeaking sound underfoot.
+This is the beach Ardbeg's 19-year-old single malt is named for.
 Access via the Oa road south of Port Ellen; parking by cemetery at grid reference NR343455.

 Beach